alexjlockwood/AndroidDesignPatterns/_posts/2013-04-15-activitys-threads-and-memory-leaks.md

     provides many classes designed to make background threading easier for developers.
     For example, consider using a Loader instead of a thread for performing short-lived asynchronous background queries in conjunction with the Activity lifecycle.
-Likewise, if your the background thread is not tied to any specific Activity, consider using a Service and report the results back to the UI using a `BroadcastReceiver`.
+Likewise, if the background thread is not tied to any specific Activity, consider using a Service and report the results back to the UI using a `BroadcastReceiver`.
     Lastly, remember that everything discussed regarding threads in this blog post also applies to `AsyncTask`s (since the `AsyncTask` class uses an